6.4.1.10 Individuals affected by reconciliation

 Certain FTB individuals are not subject to reconciliation of ATI - either because all the relevant actual ATI is known when their FTB claim is determined or because their FTB entitlement is not subject to the income test.
 These include:

-- Explanation: An individual's entitlement to FTB is not subject to an income test during the period when they and/or their partner receive income support.
-For periods during which the individual and/or their partner does not receive income support, the income test is applicable.
+• Explanation: An individual's entitlement to FTB Part A is not subject to an income test during the period that they and/or their partner receive income support.
+For periods during which the individual and/or their partner does not receive income support, the FTB Part A income test is applicable.
+Single individuals are also eligible for the maximum rate of FTB Part B if their ATI is equal to or below the FTB Part B primary income earner limit.

-- Explanation: If a partner's ATI is not available, a past period (lump sum) claim may only be determined using the individual's and the partner's actual income once it is known.
+• Explanation: If a partner's ATI is not available, a past period (lump sum) claim may only be determined using the individual and their partner's actual income once it is known.

-- Example: Mary lodges an FTB claim on 1 August 2008 for the period 1 July 2007 to 30 June 2008 following lodgement of her tax return.
-Her partner Bill lodged his tax return in July 2008.
-Mary is paid FTB on the basis of her and her partner's combined actual 2007-08 ATI of $54,000.
-There is no reconciliation of ATI.
+• Example: Mary lodges an FTB claim on 1 August 2023 for the period 1 July 2022 to 30 June 2023 following lodgement of their tax return.
+Their partner Bill lodged their tax return in July 2023.
+Mary is paid FTB on the basis of their and their partner's combined actual 2022-23 ATI.

 Act reference: FAAct Schedule 1 clause 28B Adjusted taxable income exceeding $100,000, Schedule 1 clause 38A Rate of FTB Part A supplement, Schedule 1 clause 38L Application of income test to pension and benefit recipients and their partners